-- Hostal Sa Tuna: It’s labeled hostal but the restuarant is much more like fine dining.
+- Hostal Satuna: It’s labeled hostal but the restaurant is much more like fine dining.
 In fact, every table but one was reserved far in advance.
 The food was delicious and one of the best meals we had in a while.

-- Hotel Aigua Blava: We came here for a lunch with a beautiful view.
-It’s definitely up market but the views are hard to beat.
-It would also be a nice dinner option.
+- Hotel Aigua Blava: We came here for lunch with a beautiful view.
+It’s up-market, but the views are hard to beat.
+It would also be an excellent dinner option.

-- Bar Es Castell: In Begur, we came in to get breakfast and coffee here.
+- Cafetería Es Castell: In Begur, we came in to get breakfast and coffee here.

 PS — Are You Booking a Trip Soon?
 Use My Booking Checklist!